 If we are going out for a walk in the wind, which will aggravate Vata, especially in autumn and drier seasons, we can also make a note of which direction the wind is blowing, which also gives us indications of how this will aggravate the doshas.

-Wind that blows primarily from the East is said to be heavy and unctuous and has a sweet and salty taste.
+The wind that blows primarily from the East is said to be heavy and unctuous and has a sweet and salty taste.
 It thus aggravates Kapha-dosha, which shares these properties, and Pitta-dosha and rakta (blood), due to the salty taste.

-It also aggravates those who are suffering from issues such as poisoning, ulcers and injuries due to accidents, and it causes burning sensations.
+It also aggravates those who are suffering from issues such as poisoning, ulcers, and injuries due to accidents, and it causes burning sensations.

 It does, however, alleviate fatigue and swelling, and reduces Vata.

-Wind that blows primarily from the Southern direction is said to be light in property and sweet, alleviating Pitta-dosha and blood, without aggravating Vata.
+The wind that blows primarily from the Southern direction is said to be light in property and sweet, alleviating Pitta-dosha and blood, without aggravating Vata.

-It helps promote strength to the body and helps the eyesight, which is related to Pitta.
+It helps promote strength in the body and helps the eyesight, which is related to Pitta.
 It can also relieve bleeding, owing to its sweet property, which has a Pitta-reducing and cooling nature (shita-virya).

-It reduces fat-tissue (owing to it’s dry and Vata-increasing nature) and decreases unctuousness seen in Kapha types, especially reducing congestion and phlegm.
+It reduces fat tissue (owing to its dry and Vata-increasing nature) and decreases unctuousness seen in Kapha types, especially reducing congestion and phlegm.

 For healthy people, it is said to promote strength and is useful in cases of emaciation due to TB and poisoning.
-Where ama or toxins are present, however, it can aggravate the doshas due to its moist nature.
+Where ama or toxins are present, however, it can aggravate the doshas due to their moist nature.

 Naturally, due to the various climates around the globe, variations exist and may be exchanged.
 However, the central theme is that various types of wind do aggravate the doshas in different manners and can be used to reduce other doshas.